mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Hayden Lane - super hazard, 26th April :- [7483833](https://www.fixmystreet.com/report/7483833)
 - Replacement sign misleading., 26th April :- [7483672](https://www.fixmystreet.com/report/7483672)
 - Light for cars is green to go when green man is allowing for crossing, 25th April :- [7483216](https://www.fixmystreet.com/report/7483216)
-- Tree and lamppost toppling, 25th April :- [7482993](https://www.fixmystreet.com/report/7482993)
-- Burst drain, 25th April :- [7482988](https://www.fixmystreet.com/report/7482988)
-- 104 has dug up the gtass verge, its now heavily planted with spikey shirbs and trees, there is a small one foot strip left of grass, with the busy road and buses some cars are forced to park half on the pavement to allow bus access.
-Now in this are of welch road the public are forced on to the road, if more then 1 pedestrian wishes to past.
-Ive also witnessed mobility scooters un able to pass and also being forced into the road.
-It also blokes the view for exciting drivers to pull safe off their own drives., 25th April :- [7482856](https://www.fixmystreet.com/report/7482856)
-- Fingers get cabinets and ironing board left on the grass, 25th April :- [7482851](https://www.fixmystreet.com/report/7482851)
-- Pothole patch failed ///holds.cycle.take, 25th April :- [7482554](https://www.fixmystreet.com/report/7482554)

 <!-- fix_marker ends -->